 We have recently appointed Damian Browne, a mental health care professional in our congregation, to be our Additional Needs Champion at church.
 It is Damian's role to advocate for those who have Additional Needs, and to ask 'the hard questions' of the church leadership about what we are doing to become an increasingly inclusive church.
 This is a really important role, and we are keen to see how this will develop.

 A group of volunteers at the church have created some Sensory Books for those with Additional Needs to use during the services.
 These have proven very popular indeed - and we are currently in the process of thinking about what further sensory resources we can create for those who would benefit from this.

-In 2017, MABS will, for the first time, pay for two young people to make a pilgrimage to Lourdes.
-We feel very happy to make this a possibility for the two young people concerned.
+In 2017, MABS paid for two young people to make a pilgrimage to Lourdes.
+We feel very happy to have made this a possibility for the two young people concerned.
 They joined a Youth Pilgrimage Trip to that holy site at Easter, and had just the most amazing time!
 We hope to support others in the future too.

 At St. Andrew's, we have an increasing range of activities to support families in the congregation and in the wider community.
 These include:

 With regular activities for fathers with young children, this group meets to participate in both free and low cost events in Enfield.
 The DWYC Group offers a place to discuss issues facing us modern fathers, offering support once a month over a drink or even a meal together.

 There is usually a social activity once per month for the dads and then another 'Saturday event', in which the dads take their kids out together for the day.

 This group meets every week on a Wednesday morning during term time.

 It is a great opportunity for those with twins+ to have some social time together in a large enough hall (at the Parish Centre) for the children to let off some steam and have fun with the toys.

 Enfield Single Parents Meet Up